Henri Ford

 Henri Ronald Ford is a Haitian-American pediatric surgeon.
 He previously served as chief of surgery at Children's Hospital Los Angeles and Vice Dean for Medical Education at the Keck School of Medicine of the University of Southern California.

-He is currently appointed Dean of the University of Miami Miller School of Medicine, effective 1 June 2018.
+In 2018, he was appointed dean of the Miller School of Medicine at the University of Miami.
 Following the 2010 Haiti earthquake, Ford returned to Haiti to provide medical assistance to earthquake victims.

-Background
+Early life and education

 Ford was born in Haiti and spent his early years in Port-au-Prince.
 His father was a preacher who spoke out against inequality in Haitian society.
 When Henri was 13 years old, he fled with his family from the government of Papa Doc Duvalier, settling among the Haitian community in Brooklyn, New York.
 Ford graduated from John Jay High School despite speaking no English when he first arrived.

 Ford graduated with an A.B. from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1980 after completing a 144-page long senior thesis titled "In search of Refuge: Profile of the Haitian Community in Princeton."
 He received an M.D. from Harvard Medical School in 1984.
 He completed his surgical internship and residency at Weill Cornell Medical College.
 He also completed a research fellowship in immunology at the University of Pittsburgh School of Medicine's Department of Surgery.

 In 2009, Ford received a Master of Health Administration degree from the School of Policy, Planning, and Development at the University of Southern California.
-Since July 2010 he has been a Trustee of Princeton University.

 Career

 From 1993 to 2005, Ford was an attending surgeon at the Children's Hospital of Pittsburgh (CHP) and on the faculty of the University of Pittsburgh School of Medicine.
 He was surgeon-in-chief at CHP and chief of the division of pediatric surgery at the medical school.
 In 2005 he became vice president and chief of surgery at Children's Hospital Los Angeles (CHLA) and joined the faculty of the Keck School of Medicine of USC.
 Ford later said he moved to East Los Angeles to serve a population in greater need than the Pittsburgh population and that he turned down a large salary increase Pitt offered to retain him.
 He was appointed Vice Dean for Medical Education at the Keck School of Medicine of USC in 2008.
 He is currently president of the American Pediatric Surgical Association (APSA), and he was awarded one of the rarest and most prestigious international milestones for a surgeon—an Honorary Fellowship to the Royal College of Surgeons of England (RCSEng), the organization's highest award.
-He has been named Dean of the University of Miami Miller School of Medicine, effective 1 June 2018.
+In 2018, he was named dean of the University of Miami's Miller School of Medicine.